If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 For example, would you rather visit www.homesforus.org or www.h$+es98*4%us.org?
 Yes, we thought so.

 When constructing your URL, try to accurately narrow in on what your customer would like to read.
-Use keywords generously but again, do not stuff in too many of them just because.
+Use keywords generously but again, do not the stuff in too many of them just because.

 Additionally, pay attention to capitalization in your URL.
 The correctly capitalized URL looks much more professional and reliable.
 Use hyphens were necessary to space out words.